DigitalGlobe/gbdxtools/docs/running_workflows.rst

    from my_custom_task import MyCustomTask task = gbdx.Task(MyCustomTask)  # or more explicitly: gbdx.Task(cloudharness=MyCustomTask)

 It should be noted that subclasses of :code:`TaskTemplate` can have viable ports already configured.
-Any input ports defined using gbdxtools will override the ports defined with in the cloud-harness class.
+Any input ports defined using gbdxtools will override the ports defined in the cloud-harness class.

 Setting Task Inputs
 -----------------------